quicwg/base-drafts/draft-ietf-quic-transport.md

 does not prevent other properties of packets, such as timing and size, from being used to correlate activity.

-Clients MAY change connection ID at any time based on implementation-specific concerns.
+Clients MAY move to a new connection ID at any time based on implementation-specific concerns.
 For example, after a period of network inactivity NAT rebinding might occur when the client begins sending data again.

 A client might wish to reduce linkability by employing a new connection ID and source UDP port when sending traffic after a period of inactivity.
 Changing the